louisdorard/machine-learning-canvas/README.md

 Finally select PDF, Save as PDF in the bottom left of the screen.

+## Publishing on GitHub Pages

+In order to publish the HTML version of the canvas on GitHub Pages, e.g. on `username.github.io/machinelearningcanvas` use following steps:

+1. Create a new branch in git named `gh-pages`
+2. Whenever changes are made to the `canvas.html` file, merge these changes into the `gh-pages` branch
+3. Check the updated published canvas on [username.github.io/machinelearningcanvas/canvas.html](https://trieloff.github.io/machinelearningcanvas/canvas.html)

 ## Contact

 Any feedback and suggestions, please email me at louis@dorard.me